Multiplying Disciple-Makers

 Model Ministry

-A first-century ministry model is seen in the New Testament, the Book of Acts, and our plan is described in detail in Ephesians chapter 4.
+A first-century ministry is seen in action in the book of Acts, and a detailed plan is given in Ephesians chapter 4.

-Ephesians 4 says that each Christian has a vocation, or a calling, and lists them in verse 11:… he (Jesus) gave some apostles and some prophets and some evangelists and some pastors and teachers.
+Ephesians 4 says that every Christian has a vocation, or a calling, and lists them in verse 11.

 Some were called to be Apostles.
 They were those personally sent by Christ.

-Some were Prophets, and they are seen in the book of Acts, but not after the Bible was completed.
+Some were called to be Prophets, and they are seen in the book of Acts, but not after the Bible was completed.

 Some Apostles